AlexMcGilvray/HaxeSummerJam2024/docs/design_doc.md

 - [DONE] Able to convert materials into placeable plants (crafting)
  - Remember to subtract the resources from the player when crafting
   - After crafting make sure to refresh the inventory/crafting UI's so they are correct
-  - Buttons need to say what they make
+  - [DONE] Buttons need to say what they make
+  - [DONE] Make sure we don't accidentally create a bunch of things when clicking a button for each frame
 - [DONE] Object placement system
  - [DONE] Can place objects after crafting
  - [DONE] Mouse implementation